tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 It will ask you for your email address associated with your Firebase account.
 Then it will ask you to associate a Firebase project.
 Select `[CREATE NEW PROJECT]`.
 Call it `Firebase Functions Tutorial`.

 If this doesn't work, open your Firebase console and make a new project.
-Call it `Greatest Computer Scientists`.
-Skip the Google Analytics.

 Create your Firestore database.